illinois-r/massmail/README.md

 Data has **1109** observations and **7** variables:

-  - `datetime`: Date and time when the e-mail was sent in the form of `YYYY-MM-DD HMS` with either CDT or CST.
+  - `datetime`: Date and time when the email was sent in the form of `YYYY-MM-DD HMS` with either CDT or CST.
-  - `date`: Date when the e-mail was sent in the form of `YYYY-MM-DD`.
+  - `date`: Date when the email was sent in the form of `YYYY-MM-DD`.
-  - `time`: Time when the e-mail was sent in the form of a 24 hour clock with `HH:MM`.
+  - `time`: Time when the email was sent in the form of a 24 hour clock with `HH:MM`.
   - `sent`: Number of recipients of the massmail.
-  - `subject`: Text displayed in the E-mail subject line
+  - `subject`: Text displayed in the email subject line
-  - `url`: Link to the official e-mail in the massmail archive.
+  - `url`: Link to the official email in the massmail archive.
   - `content`: Contents of the email without html markup.

-**Sample:**
+**Sample**

 | datetime            | date       | time  |  sent | subject                                  | url                                                   |
 | :------------------ | :--------- | :---: | ----: | :--------------------------------------- | :---------------------------------------------------- |
 | 2020-04-03 10:17:00 | 2020-04-03 | 10:17 | 76009 | COVID-19 update: Rising to the challenge | <https://massmail.illinois.edu/massmail/1930327.html> |

-**Email Contents:**
+**Email Contents**

     #> COVID-19 update: Rising to the challenge
     #>